juldaani/Ender-5-plus/README.md

 ## 6. Install TMC2209 stepper motor drivers
 <img src="https://github.com/juldaani/Ender-5-plus/blob/main/pics/stepper_drivers.jpg" width="650">

-## 7. Change stepper motor connector wirings
+## 7. Swap stepper motor connector wires
-This is the connector attached to the Octopus board.
+This is the connector to be attached to the Octopus board.
 Swap 1st and 3rd (from the left) wires.
 Notice the orientation of the connector.
 Do this for X, Y, Z and extruder wires.

 <img src="https://github.com/juldaani/Ender-5-plus/blob/main/pics/stepper_wires.jpg" width="350">